Doctors Note Logo

 8. Consider Formal ADHD Screening

 If you haven't yet been evaluated formally, or if your symptoms have evolved since your initial diagnosis, getting a comprehensive understanding of where you stand today can be invaluable.
-Use Ubie's free AI-powered Attention Deficit Hyperactivity Disorder (ADHD) symptom checker to assess your current symptoms and prepare meaningful talking points for your doctor visit.
+Before your appointment, take a few minutes to complete Ubie's free AI-powered symptom checker—it will help you identify and articulate your current symptoms more clearly, giving you meaningful talking points to discuss with your doctor.

 9. Follow Through